 We encourage you to contact us and get professional help in diagnosing and treating your neck pain – especially if you take into consideration the many underlying structures (which make up your neck) covered in this section.

 Causes of neck pain

 Neck pain is a symptom, first and foremost – not a disease or illness.
-A sore neck can be the result of traumatic (e.g. a direct forceful blow to the neck) or a-traumatic (sleeping in an uncomfortable position) event.
-Causes of neck pain vary depending on the damage or injury to the underlying structures.
-These structures include neck joints, discs, ligaments, nerves, blood vessels and muscles (see the previous section).
-The moment of injury is important for example, neck pain produced from years of bad posture compared to neck pain from a sudden unexpected force (like whiplash).
-However, most patients describe their pain developing suddenly with no memory of injury or associated event.
+A sore neck can be the result of a traumatic (e.g. a direct forceful blow to the neck) or a-traumatic (sleeping in an uncomfortable position) event.
+Causes of neck pain vary depending on the injury or damage done to the underlying structures.
+These structures include neck joints, discs, ligaments, nerves, blood vessels and muscles (see the previous section for more information).
+The cause of injury is important, for example; neck pain produced from years of bad posture, compared to neck pain from a sudden unexpected force (like whiplash).
+However, most patients describe their pain as having developed suddenly with no memory of injury or an associated event.

-You will hear into these kinds of stories concerning patients and neck pain:
+You will hear all kinds of stories concerning patients and neck pain:

 - flipping their hair back while drying it

 - turning their head quickly to admire a passing jogger or car